 If you believe that you are the target of an online e-mail scam relating to a John Hancock account, please forward the suspect email to: ClientService@jhinvestments.com

-If you are not comfortable forwarding suspicious emails, you may also call us at 800-225-5291 any business day between 8:00am and 7:00pm Eastern Time.
+If you are not comfortable forwarding suspicious emails, you may also call us at 800-225-5291 any business day between 8:00 A.M., and 7:00 P.M., ET.
 Please write down the title of the email you received, along with the sender’s name or address and the file names of any attachments

 We are not responsible for the content of third party sites hyperlinked from this page, nor do we guarantee the products or services offered on third-party sites.
 You should review the privacy statement of a website before you provide personal or confidential information.